Tribulus Terrestris benefit, side effects, supplement extract,

 Sexual behavior and intracavernous pressure (ICP) were studied in both normal and castrated rats to further understand the role of tribulus containing protodioscin as an aphrodisiac.
 Adult Sprague-Dawley rats were divided into five groups of 8 each that included distilled water treated (normal and castrated), testosterone treated (normal and castrated, 10 mg/kg body weight, subcutaneously, bi-weekly) and tribulus treated (castrated, 5 mg/kg body weight, orally once daily).
 Decreases in body weight, prostate weight and ICP were observed among the castrated groups of rats compared to the intact group.
 There was an overall reduction in the sexual behaviour parameters in the castrated groups of rats as reflected by decrease in mount and intromission frequencies (MF and IF) and increase in mount, intromission, ejaculation latencies (ML, IL, EL) as well as post-ejaculatory interval (PEI).
 Compared to the castrated control, treatment of castrated rats (with either testosterone or tribulus extract) showed increase in prostate weight and ICP that were statistically significant.
 There was also a mild to moderate improvement of the sexual behaviour parameters as evidenced by increase in MF and IF; decrease in ML, IL and PEI.
 It is concluded that tribulus extract appears to possess aphrodisiac activity.

-What can you tell me (or direct me to) about tribulus terrestris and osteoporosis in men or women by virtue of testosterone
+What can you tell me about tribulus terrestris and osteoporosis in men or women by virtue of testosterone increase?

 Are there hazardous side effects of using Tribulus terrestris and Viagra simultaneously?
 Can the minimum dose of 25 mg of